Liam310/aoc-fetcher-cli/README.md

 ## Using the command

-The command will now be executable as `fetch-advent` and will accept two arguments: the day in December (integer) and a filename.
+The command will now be executable as `fetch-advent` and will accept **three** arguments: the year (integer), the day in December (integer) and a filepath.
 An example usage would look like:

 ```
-fetch-advent 4 some-data.txt
+fetch-advent 2021 4 some-data.txt
 ```

 ## Tests